godotengine/godot-docs/contributing/documentation/building_the_manual.rst

 If you get a ``MemoryError`` or ``EOFError``, you can remove the ``classes/`` folder and run ``make`` again.
-This will drop the class references from the final HTML documentation but will keep the rest intact.
+This will drop the class references from the final HTML documentation, but will keep the rest intact.

 .. important::